Darkpaster/Darkpaster.github.io/src/content/topics/en/society/you-are-all-my-business.md

 The question of whether we should care what others think has no simple answer.
 But understanding that we are all playing the same game on the same field, that our thoughts and decisions affect the common trajectory of humanity, makes this question more significant.

-We can choose care—not as an emotional reaction, but as a rational position.
+We can choose care — not as an emotional reaction, but as a rational position.
 We can learn to see in other people not competitors or enemies, but fellow minds who, like us, are trying to make sense of a complex world.

 And most importantly, we can do this without forgetting the importance of freedom of thought and without turning into those who "burn people for wrong thoughts."
 Criticizing ideas and caring for people are not only compatible things but also necessary elements of a healthy society.